Teaching Philosophy Statement

 In my Information Literacy classes, I use a constructivist approach so learners can grasp the material based on how they conceptualize what they’ve processed.
 Constructivism is where learners reflect on what they have learned and build their own knowledge based on experience (Savery & Duffy, 1995).
 When I provide examples that bridge course content to learners’ personal and professional lives.
 I believe it is important for an instructor to remind students of the practical nature of what they are learning.
 A good teacher should always have the student’s best interests in mind and they should incorporate the reasons why the topics are important for their lives outside college.
 Instead of lecturing to learners and pushing content towards them in a “one way” fashion, promoting a dialogue and self-reflection helps learners understand what they are learning and how it can be applied to their lives.

-Since Information Literacy represents one of the many General Education courses that students are required to take, it is my obligation to directly tie the lesson to their majors, their future careers, and their personal lives outside College.
+Since Information Literacy represents an important skill set when engaging in academic research and critical thinking, it is vital that I directly tie the lesson to their majors, their future careers, and their personal lives outside College.
 Creating these connections allows learners to appreciate the lesson even more when they can apply it to their own lives.

 Secondary Teaching Techniques